-5-Speed Transmission
+5-speed Manual Transmission

-- Release the parking brake. - Shift the transmission to Neutral.
+- Release the parking brake.

+- Shift the transmission to Neutral.
+Automatic Transmission

 - Release the parking brake.

 - Start the engine.

 - Shift to D4, then to N.

 - Turn off the engine.

 Improper towing preparation will damage the transmission.
 Follow the above procedure exactly.
 If you cannot shift the transmission or start the engine (automatic transmission), your car must be transported on a flat-bed.